Skip to Content

 Currently, there are two ways to upload certificates: the first is directly uploading the certificate file, and the second is manually entering the certificate text information.

-If you choose to directly upload the certificate file, you need to prepare the following files:
+If you choose to directly upload a certificate file, you need to prepare the following things:

 • Required: The website’s certificate file (cer/crt/pem format).
 The text format of the file is as follows: